chanzuckerberg/cellxgene-census/README.md

 ## CELLxGENE Census Data Releases

-Starting in mid 2023, Cellxgene Census long-term supported data builds will be released every 6 months and will be publicly accessible for at least 5 years after release.
+The Cell Census data release plans are detailed [here](./docs/cell_census_data_release_info).

-In between long-term supported data build releases, weekly builds will be released without any guarantee of permanence.
+Shortly, starting in mid 2023 Cell Census long-term supported data releases will be publish every 6 months and will be publicly accessible for at least 5 years.
+In addition, weekly releases will be published without any guarantee of permanence.

 ## CELLxGENE Census Data Organization